SumoLogic/sumologic-documentation/docs/alerts/monitors/alert-response.md

 ## Alert list

-Alert list shows all the Alerts from triggered Monitors within the past seven days.
+The Alert list shows all of your Alerts from Monitors triggered within the past seven days.
 By default, the list is sorted by status (showing **Active** on top, followed by **Resolved**), and then chronologically by creation time.

 To open the Alert list, click the bell icon in the top menu. <br/> <img src={useBaseUrl('img/alerts/alert-list-page-bell-border.png')} alt="alert-list-page-bell-border" width="300"/>